Skip to main content

 7. Hypervigilance

 Hypervigilance or arousal can be a normal flight-or-fight stress response to keep you alert.
-Because of your traumatic experience, this stress response is heightened, making you feel more alert or anxious about surroundings, people, sensations, and sounds, whether they cause alarm or not.
+Because of your traumatic experience, this stress response is growing stronger.
+This makes you feel more alert or anxious about surroundings, people, sensations, and sounds, whether they cause alarm or not.
 Signs of hypervigilance can include:

 • Feeling jittery.